MicrosoftDocs/dynamics-365-intelligent-order-management/topics/finops-integration-scenarios.md

 ## Prerequisites

 You will need to set up Finance + Operations as a provider and enable dual-write in Dataverse and Intelligent Order Management.
-For more inofmation, see [Set up the Dynamics 365 Finance + Operations provider](set-up-finops-provider.md).
+For more information, see [Set up the Dynamics 365 Finance + Operations provider](set-up-finops-provider.md).

 ## Finance + Operations integration solution with Intelligent Order Management

 The following points describe the Finance + Operations high-level solution for integration with Intelligent Order Management.

 - Intelligent Order Management uses dual-write for data synchronization between Finance + Operations and Intelligent Order Management.
 - E-commerce orders will be coming into Intelligent Order Management without company code.
-Company code will be assigned using a policy before synchin to Finance + Operations.
+Company code will be assigned using a policy before synching to Finance + Operations.
 - Finance + Operations provider action will send over order from Intelligent Order Management to Finance + Operations fulfillment or billing when order is ready to sync.
 - The Finance + Operations data assignment policy and provider actions will be called in designed orchestration flow.
 - Finance + Operations order status event handler is introduced to monitor and raise business events in Intelligent Order Management when the order status is updated in Finance + Operations.